Prerequisites and installation

 You can now edit your local versions of the site’s source files.
 To preview your site, go to your site root directory and run

-hugo server.
+hugo server (see the known issues on MacOS).
 By default, your site will be available at http://localhost:1313/.
 To push changes to your new repo, go to your site root directory and use

 Using the command line